krishnaanaril/krishnamohan.dev/mdblog/understanding-google-outages.md

 As per the official statement they’ll be taking necessary actions to guard against the issue recurring and to reduce the impact of similar events.
 Impact on Other business

 Most impacted business are the email marketing platforms.
 Some of them even reported a peak of [90% bounce](https://news.ycombinator.com/item?id=25437340) for almost 24 hours.
 Since the error code was 550, the email delivery services might’ve started automatically removing, or at least stopping delivery to, a set of email addresses.
-But on the brighter side, since it’s a known timeframe, domain and error response, they can cleanly remove the suppression lists.
+But on the brighter side, since it’s a known time frame, domain and error response, they can cleanly remove the suppression lists.
 An error code of 4xx (temporary error) might’ve reduced the impact and I’m not aware of any known side effects for this.

 ## Google Cloud Outage